NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 The reddish appearance of the sun at sunrise or sunset is because the wavelength of visible light from the sun near the horizon is greater than the scattering of light by the molecules of air and other fine particles in the atmosphere.

-At noon the sun appears white because the light from the sun is directly overhead us.
+At noon, the sun appears white because the light from the sun is directly overhead us.
 The light travels relatively shorter distance during the noon.

-Scattering of light is reduced as the distance is reduced.
+The scattering of light is reduced as the distance is reduced.
 So, the sun appears white as only a little of the blue and violet colours are scattered.

 Question:29